-A film I only heard about very recently, ‘Serenity’ is a sci-fi/mystery written and directed by Steven Knight.
+A film I only heard about very recently, ‘Serenity’ is a sci-fi/mystery written and directed by Steven Knight, best known for his work on the smash-hit show: ‘Peaky Blinders.’
 Although I thought the film looked interesting initially, it has received a lot of bad reviews since it’s release from both critics and audiences alike, so I decided I’d give it a watch and decide for myself.

 The cinematography by Jess Hall is most certainly one of the highlights of the film for me, resulting in many beautiful and interesting shots.
 The film also uses the panoramic pivot point camera movement technique (spinning the camera around the actor) for many shots, similar to how the ‘Saw’ franchise does.
 Personally, though I’m not a huge fan of this technique as it makes the film feel a little cheap.
 The cinematography also helps with many of the more emotional or tension-filled moments throughout the narrative of the film.